 Nutrition Services offers many events throughout the year that are free and open to all patients, family members and supporters.
 Regularly scheduled events include cooking Dartmouth Cancer Center: Patients and Families Events website.

 Most events are recorded and posted to the Oncology Nutrition Classes for Cancer Patients and Care Partners playlist on YouTube.

 Scheduling an appointment

 To schedule an appointment with Jeannine Mills, Elise Cushman, or Hannah Wolf please call (603) 650-4344.
 For Filomena Kersey, please call (603) 650-5541.
-Nutrition services are free of charge for any patient who is receiving treatment at Norris Cotton Cancer Center.
+Nutrition services are free of charge for any patient who is receiving treatment at Dartmouth Cancer Center.
 The appointment or visit does not require a consult from your treatment team.

 Below are a few recommended web sites that may also provide helpful information:

 - Oncology Nutrition Dietetic Practice Group: Offers answers to frequently asked questions, tips for the nutritional management of symptoms of cancer and side effects of treatment, recipes, and more.